The best keyboard for programming: 10 great options

 Having access to the best keyboard for programming is a must-have.

 The best keyboard for programming is one of the most important purchases you’ll make as you build your programming toolkit.
-A well-chosen keyboard for programming makes various tasks simpler, and more efficient
+A well-chosen programming keyboard makes various tasks simpler, and more efficient.

-Having a good keyboard for programming significantly improves workflow, efficiency, and performance.
-Finding the top choice, however, isn’t always easy.
+As we know, having a good keyboard for programming significantly improves workflow, efficiency, and performance.
+Finding the best solution, however, isn’t always easy.

 The Topre switch is a hybrid between a mechanical spring based switch, a rubber dome switch, and a capacitive sensor.
 Keypresses are sensed electrically without any physical circuit closure, which helps eliminate key bounce.